FS-Academy-Xi/react-hooks-practice-pizza/README.md

-# Practice Challenge: Flatiron Pizza
+# Practice Challenge: AXi Pizza

 ![Pizza Screen Recording](https://curriculum-content.s3.amazonaws.com/react/pizza.gif)

-Welcome to your first day at the Flatiron Pizzeria!
+Welcome to your first day at the Academy Xi Pizzeria!

 Today, you are tasked to building an online menu of all the pizzas that the pizzeria offers.